minetest/dev.luanti.org/content/light.md

 ### Artificial light

-Artificial light is emitteed by luminous blocks.
+Artificial light is emitted by luminous blocks.
 Artificial light has a light level from 1-14.

 ### Sunlight